 - Ensure policies incorporate the most up-to-date published clinical evidence so that we prioritise funded treatments that are proven to have clinical benefit for patients

-- Stop variation in access to NHS-funded services across Birmingham, Solihull and the Sandwell (sometimes called the ‘postcode lottery’ in the media) and allow fair and equitable treatment for all local patients
+- Stop variation in access to NHS-funded services across Birmingham, Solihull and Sandwell (sometimes called a postcode lottery) and allow fair and equitable treatment for all local patients

 - Ensure access to NHS-funded treatment is equal and fair, whilst considering the needs of the overall population and evidence of clinical and cost effectiveness.

 Our treatment policy development work is informed by the work of our Clinical Priorities Advisory Group (CPAG) which makes recommendations for prioritisation in the best interests of people living in Birmingham and Solihull.

 Each treatment policy states whether the treatment or procedure is:

 - Not routinely commissioned:Would require an Individual Funding Request to demonstrate clinical exceptionality or

 - Restricted: Funded if particular clinical criteria and thresholds apply.

 - A short summary explanation of what the procedure entails